cirquit/trdrop/README.md

 trdrop - a cross platform fps analyzer for raw video data

+#### Update 14.07.2019

+Added frametime calculation (just a first prototype, need a plot for validation) and tear detection (similar to the one in the currently released trdrop).

+Restrictions of the tear algorithm is that we only detect tears in subsequent frames as we use an algorithm that works on the difference between the frames.

+Next up is the plotting!

 #### Update 13.07.2019

 Had multiple updates throughout the week: